adarshkumarsingh83/jmri-cmri/DOCUMENTS/JMRI-MOSQUITTO-MQTT/jmri-mqtt-spring-transformer-wireless-eco-system/spring-jmri-mqtt-data-transformer/doc/README.md

                                                     # every led in signal is having one count so if 3 led in signal count is 3
                                                     # if signal is having 2 light red and green then 2 will be count for signal
 ```
 ## samples which is configured by default
 ```

 # Custom property for nodes configuration
 node:
   configurations:
-    lightStartingAddress: 1000
-    turnoutStartingAddress: 10000
-    signal2LStartingAddress: 20000
-    signal3LStartingAddress: 30000
+    lightStartingAddress: 1000                    #starting address of the light in whole layout its mandatory value
+    turnoutStartingAddress: 10000                 #starting address of the turnout in whole layout its mandatory value
+    signal2LStartingAddress: 20000                #starting address of the 2 light signal in whole layout its mandatory value
+    signal3LStartingAddress: 30000                #starting address of the 3 light signal in whole layout its mandatory value
     signalCacheClearingTime: 8000                 # after every 5 sec job will clean the cache if its not updated for last 8 sec and if any stale data in cache for specific node
     nodes:
       -
-        nodeId: 1
+        nodeId: 1                                 # node id/name publish topic will be formed with this id only
+        enableNode: true                          # enable the node to processing for jmri data
+        enablePublishing: true                    # enable the node to publishing process data to the mqtt topic
+        enableRestApi: false                      # to enable the rest service for the node
+        apiEndpointCacheSize: 10                  # cache for rest api to hold the data for service call
         lightStartAddress: 1000
         lightCount: 5                             # 1 ins for each light
         turnoutStartAddress: 10000
         turnoutCount: 16                          # 2 pins for each turnout (16 * 2) /16 => 16
         signal2LStartAddress: 20000
         signal2LCount: 64                         # 2 pins for each signals light  total 16 turnout and every turnout has 2 splitter track (16 * 2 * 2) => 64
         signal3LStartAddress: 30000
         signal3LCount: 30                         # 3 pins for each signals (10 * 3) => 30
         turnoutBoardCount: 2                      # (turnoutCount * 2)/16 :=>  (16 * 2) / 16 => 2
         lightBoardCount: 9                        # (lightCount + signal2LCount + signal3LCount) /16 :=>  (5+32+30)/16 =>  5
         nodeSubscriptionTopic: /amt/node/1/data/  # topic for every node for reading data from spring transformation application
-        apiEndpointCacheSize: 10

       -
         nodeId: 2
+        enableNode: true
+        enablePublishing: true
+        enableRestApi: false
         lightStartAddress: 1100
         lightCount: 5
         turnoutStartAddress: 10100